Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 49 points in nine of 16 games this season.
+- Los Angeles and its opponents have combined to score more than 48.5 points in nine of 16 games this season.

+- Las Vegas and its opponents have combined to score more than 48.5 points in seven of 16 games this season.

-- The two teams combine to score 48.8 points per game, 0.2 less than the over/under in this contest.
+- The two teams combine to average 48.8 points per game, 0.3 more than the over/under in this contest.

-- This contest's total is 2.9 points lower than the 51.9 these two squads combine to give up per game in 2021.

-- The average total in Chargers games this season is 49.4, 0.4 points more than Sunday's over/under of 49.
+- The Chargers and their opponents have scored an average of 49.4 points per game in 2021, 0.9 more than Sunday's total.

-- The 49 over/under in this game is 1.5 points above the 47.5 average total in Raiders games this season.
+- The 47.5 PPG average total in Raiders games this season is 1.0 point fewer than this game's over/under.

 Chargers stats and trends

-- So far this season, the Chargers have been installed as favorites by a 3-point margin or more nine times and are 3-6 ATS in those matchups.
+- The Chargers are 3-6 ATS when favored by 3 points or more this season.

-- Los Angeles' games this year have hit the over nine times in 16 opportunities (56.2%).
+- Los Angeles' games this year have hit the over in 56.2% of its opportunities (nine times in 16 games with a set point total).

-- The Chargers score 27.6 points per game, comparable to the 25.4 per contest the Raiders give up.

 - When Los Angeles scores more than 25.4 points, it is 7-3 against the spread and 8-2 overall.

-- Los Angeles is 8-6 against the spread and 9-5 overall when the team piles up more than 330.8 yards.
+- In games that Los Angeles churns out over 330.8 yards, the team is 8-6 against the spread and 9-5 overall.

 - This year, the Chargers have turned the ball over 20 times, seven more than the Raiders' takeaways (13).